kraimbaud/kubernetes-training/doc/training-program.md

-# Training Program for CKAD and CKA Exam
+# Training Program for CKAD and CKA Exams

 This is the training program to follow to improve your Kubernetes skills.
 Try always to `Create`, `Edit` and `Delete` Resources in **Imperative** and **Declarative** way.